Kallar Syedan: History

 Kallar Syedan's existence dates back approximately 1,200 years.
 The town rose to prominence during Sikh rule, evident today from the havelis (townhouses), gurdwaras (temples) and small fortresses that can be found around the Rawalpindi district.
 Krishna Temple is an example of a Hindu temple built during Sikh rule.

+The settlement is associated with the Bedi family, whom are direct descendants of Guru Nanak.
+After Sahib Singh Bedi's death in 1834, Bikram Singh succeeded the family estate in Una whilst his brother Bishan Singh succeeded the family estate in Kallar (Rawalpindi).
 The Bedi Mahal palace was built by Baba Khem Singh Bedi in the latter half of the 19th century.
 According to records, Baba Khem Singh assisted the British Raj in suppressing a rebellion in Gugera, a town near the Okara district during the 1857 Indian mutiny.
 In recognition of his services, he was appointed magistrate in 1877 and was later nominated to the Viceroy's Legislative Council in 1893.
 After the division of India and Pakistan, the palace was transformed into a boy's high school named Kallar Syedan.

 Transport

 Road

-Kallar Syedan is located on the N-38 Kallar Suedan Road from Rawalpindi to Azad Kashmir.
-Kallar Sayyidan Road links the east of the city to Choha Khalsa and Dadyal Tehsil of Azad Kashmir.
-Kallar SyedanBypass is a newly built road south of the city.
+Kallar Syedan is located on the N-38 Kallar Syedan Road from Rawalpindi to Azad Kashmir.
+Kallar Syedan Road links the east of the city to Choha Khalsa and Dadyal Tehsil of Azad Kashmir.
+Kallar Syedan Bypass is a newly built road south of the city.